FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/overview.md

 * Where possible, use consistent names that will naturally create associations between related columns in the specification.
 * Column naming must strictly follow the [column naming conventions](#columnnamingconvention).
 * Use established standards (e.g., ISO8601 for dates, ISO4217 for currency).

+## Summary vs Detailed Cost and Usage Data

+Cloud Service Providers (CSPs) generate detailed cost and usage data in near real-time, making them valuable for an extensive set of FinOps capabilities that enable accountability and efficiency for dynamic consumption-based costs within an organization.
+However, other cost datasets are provided at a summary level due to the pricing and cost not being based on consumption, or from providers that aren’t yet producing detailed consumption-based cost and usage datasets.
+FinOps practitioners can still perform essential FinOps capabilities like invoice reconciliation, data ingestion, and normalization as long as a subset of the essential columns is available.
+Additionally, FinOps practitioners can perform simplified versions of capabilities like cost reporting, chargeback, showback, and budgeting/forecasting with the summary level data.

+FOCUS is designed to help FinOps practitioners perform common FinOps capabilities by using a generic set of instructions.
+The specification will maintain two compatibility levels - to enable the above-mentioned goal across a broader set of providers and cost datasets.
+The first compatibility level is the FOCUS 'summary' dataset, which provides all essential data elements required to perform the FinOps capabilities mentioned above.
+The second level is the FOCUS 'detailed' dataset, which enables the complete set of FinOps capabilities, including those specific to consumption-based billing models such as usage analysis and commitment discount optimizations.

+Each FOCUS [column](#columns) defined in the specification will display if that column is required for both compatibility levels or if it's only required in the 'extended' dataset.
+All columns required by the ‘summary’ dataset are automatically required by the ‘extended’ dataset.

 ## Typographic Conventions